openvswitch/ovs/Documentation/topics/dpdk/pmd.rst

     $ ovs-vsctl set interface dpdk-p0 options:n_rxq=4 \
         other_config:pmd-rxq-affinity="0:3,1:7,3:8"

-This will ensure there are *4* Rx queues and that these queues are configured like so:
+This will ensure there are *4* Rx queues for dpdk-p0 and that these queues are configured like so:

 - Queue #0 pinned to core 3
 - Queue #1 pinned to core 7